Simulation framework

 Simulation class

-class ulula.simulation.Simulation
+class ulula.core.simulation.Simulation

-Main class for the Ulula hydro solver
+The Ulula hydro solver framework

 Field